minoda-lab/universc/CONTRIBUTING.md

   by email or mentioning the maintainer's username on GitHub if it takes longer than a week or so to respond.

-## Writing universc Code
+## Writing UniverSC Code

-Some tips on writing universc code.
+Some tips on writing UniverSC code.
 In general, look at how things are done, and try to do them similarly.
 (Unless you think they are not done well, in which case please tell us.)

 ### Code Formatting

 Look at the style (indentation, braces, etc.) of some recently committed bigger change, and try to mimic that.
-The code style within universc is not stricly the same, but we want to keep it reasonably similar.
+The code style within UniverSC is not stricly the same, but we want to keep it reasonably similar.
 If you are unsure on this, we can address this when reviewing the Pull Request so don't worry about it too much.